Last Updated on December 11, 2024 by Martina McKeough

 I would always exercise a little more caution with an iron and put it on low heat to start.

 Then get the iron and place it over the creased section of your boots or shoes.
 As with the hairdryer don’t leave it on the cloth for too long.
 Always check every five or ten seconds to make sure that the temperature isn’t causing any damage or marks.
+This method should remove creases if done carefully.

 And Finally One To Never Use

 Now whilst in theory this works a heat gun uses extreme temperatures.
-An average heat gun can operate between 100 and 700 degrees celsius whilst a hairdryer on its absolute maximum setting doesn’t go higher than 140 degrees.
+An average heat gun can operate between 100 and 700 degrees Celsius whilst a hairdryer on its absolute maximum setting doesn’t go higher than 140 degrees.
 That is a big difference.

 I use my heat gun to strip paint and it can do this relatively easily because of the heat however would I use it on my expensive shoes?
 Well no because the chances of me damaging them are so much higher because of the temperature differences.
 Doc Martens are expensive so there is no way I would be risking ruining them with a heat gun.